Chelmsford, Massachusetts: Government

 The town uses a representative town meeting model with a Select Board overseeing the operation of the town.
 From its incorporation until 1989, the town was governed by an open town meeting.
 Reporting to the Select Board are the town manager, town counsel, and town accountant.
-The town manager oversees the public employees and serves as Chief Executive Officer.
-The current town manager is Paul Cohen.
+The town manager oversees the public employees and serves as chief executive officer.
+The current town manager is Alex Magee.
 Other elected boards include the Planning Board, School Committee, Library Trustees, Cemetery Commission, Board of Health, Sewer Commission and the Zoning Board of Appeals.

 As of 2020 Chelmsford is represented in the Massachusetts Senate by Michael J. Barrett.
 The town sends four delegates to the Massachusetts House of Representatives, each of whom represent one or more of Chelmsford's nine precincts.
 Tami Gouveia is the state representative for precincts one and nine; Thomas Golden Jr., precincts two, three, and eight; James Arciero, precincts eight, five and seven; and Vanna Howard, precinct four.

 The Fay A. Rotenberg School, a juvenile correctional facility for girls operated by the Robert F. Kennedy Children's Action Corps, Inc. on behalf of the Massachusetts Department of Youth Services, first opened in North Chelmsford in 1982; this facility had 16 beds.
 In 2006 the school moved to its current location in Westborough.